GuoweiWu4279/saas-sales-profitability-analysis/README.md

 - Product-level profitability and profit margin analysis
 - Region-level revenue and profit comparison
 - Deep dive into APJ region product performance
+- Use Tableau to create detailed presentation and analysis to allow reader quickly identify underperforming region and products.

 ## Tools Used
 - Python